jerbzz/pi-eco-indicator/README.md

 ```
 less ~/pi-eco-indicator/eco_indicator.log
 ```
 This will show you the most recent message from any of the scripts (that were run automatically by `cron`).
-If this doesn't shed any light, run `./store_prices.py` and `./update_display.py` and see what they moan about!
+If this doesn't shed any light, run `./store_data.py` and `./update_display.py` and see what they moan about!

 # Modification

 If you want to change price/carbon intensity thresholds, change mode, or fine-tune the colours, they are located in `config.yaml`.
 Open it using `nano config.yaml` or your favourite editor.
 I recommend that if you change mode, you delete the SQLite database first:

 ```
-rm ~\pi-eco-indicator\eco_indicator.sqlite
+rm ~/pi-eco-indicator/eco_indicator.sqlite
 ```

 It's really important that you don't change the layout of the file otherwise you will encounter errors when trying to run the software.
 Each option has comments describing its effects - read, and change to your heart's content.